Fluctuations in the Aztec diamonds via a space-like maximal surface in Minkowski 3-space: Conclusion

 \subsection{Acknowledgements}

 This research was partially supported by the ANR-18-CE40-0033 project DIMERS.
-We would like to thank Beno\^{\i}t Laslier and Marianna Russkikh for many discussions and comments on draft versions of this note, and Jesper Lykke Jacobsen, Gregg Musiker and Istvan Prause for pointing out relevant references.
-D.C. is grateful to Olivier Biquard for helpful comments on Lorentz-minimal surfaces.
-S.R. thanks the Fondation Sciences Math\'ematiques de Paris for the support during the academic year 2018/19.
+We would like to thank Beno\^{\i}t Laslier and Marianna Russkikh for many discussions and comments on draft versions of this note, and Jesper Lykke Jacobsen, Peter McGrath, Gregg Musiker and Istv\'an Prause for pointing out relevant references.
+D.C. is grateful to Olivier Biquard for {a very helpful advice on the Lorentz geometry.} S.R. thanks the Fondation Sciences Math\'ematiques de Paris for the support during the academic year 2018/19.